Kmullen444/Comptia/1001 Notes/Networking/Network Devices/network_devices.md

 - This allows for the capture of packets to monitor the network and troubleshooting

 #### External Management
-- Can use SImple Network Management Protocol (SNMP)
+- Can use Simple Network Management Protocol (SNMP)

 ### Access point